• Skip to primary navigation

 Average Prices for Hotels in Costa Rica

-• Hostels: $15-25 for one bed in a dorm.
+• Hostels: ~$25 for one bed in a dorm.
 Not guaranteed to have hot water or AC, usually no breakfast included.
-AC usually costs more ~$10
+If you want air conditioning, usually you will need to upgrade to a private room or pay an extra fee.

-• Basic/budget hotel: $35-$75.
-This includes a private room with hot water, AC and private bathroom.
-Some may also have private rooms with shared bathrooms.
+• Budget hotel: ~$75 for one room, two people.
+This includes a private room with hot water, air conditioning and private bathroom.
+Usually includes hot breakfast.

 • High end hotel: Starting around $250 and up.
 These high end hotels usually have a great view, an on-site restaurant, hot water, hot breakfast included, fridge, coffee maker, full bathroom amenities and an infinity pool.
 Not all high end hotels are built the same – some are boutique and locally owned, some are international chains.